JoeyTheCoder/devnote/projects/The Dragon's Gambit/GameRules.md

+**Note:** Card values may never go below 0 or above 13, even after abilities or modifiers.

 _These are defined by the final deck design and can be customized for The Dragon's Gambit._

 ## End of Game (Multi-Round Play)